JoshInkiriwang/Healing-a-Broken-Network/README.md

 The router is deliberately kept out of internal routing decisions.
 All inter-VLAN traffic is handled locally by the Layer 3 switch, meaning clinical staff accessing electronic health records, radiology systems, or patient information never experience the latency of traversing a WAN-edge device for internal requests.
 The router only processes traffic that is genuinely destined for the internet, which is then translated via PAT to a single public IP address before leaving the network, eliminating the need for multiple rented public address blocks from the ISP.

 ## Key Design Decisions
+__Keeping OSPF Instead of Replacing It__
+The original case brief expressed a desire to move away from OSPF toward something easier to manage, After analysis, the conclusion was that OSPF itself was never the problem.
+THe real source of operational complexity was the flat topology forcing all routing through a single device without hierarchy.
+Rather than introducing a new protocol and its associated learning curve, the architecture was redesign around OSPF so that it runs only between the router and the core Layer 3 switch in a single-area configuration.
+Single-area OSPF is significantly easier to configure, troubleshoot and maintain compared to multi-area OSPF, and it is more than sufficient for a network of this scale.
+The result is that OSPF become simpler to manage not by replacement but by giving it a better environment to operate in

+__Function-Based VLAN Segmentation instead of Floor-Based__
+The original network segmented by floor location, which seems intuitive but falls in a hospital environment where clinical staff move constantly between floors and need consistent network access regardless of physical location.
+The proposed design segments by function instead, meaning a doctor connecting from floor 6 to floor 9 lands on the same Staff WLAN VLAN with the same access rights, the same QoS policy, and the same ACL enforcement.
+This approach also makes security policy significantly cleaner because each VLAN represents a homogeneous group of devices with identical access requirements, making ACL rules precise and auditable rather than broad and approximate.

+__RFC1918 Private Addressing with VLSM__
+Replacing 10 rented public Class C blocks with a single private 172.16.0.0/16 block eliminate ISP depedency for internal addressing entirely.
+VLSM allows each subnet to be sized proportionally to its actual host count while maintaining a reasonable growth buffer, replacing a 10.9% utilization rate with a scheme where every address block serves a defined purpose.
+NAT/PAT at the router edge means only one public IP address is needed for all outbound internet traffic from 278 internal devices.

+__Dedicated DHCP Server instead of Router or Switch__ An early design decision was to centralize DHCP on a dedicated server in VLAN 60 rather than running it on the router or the Layer 3 switch.
+In a healthcare environment, DHCP is a critical service because IP phones, wireless clients, and clinical devices all depend on it for connectivity.
+Hosting DHCP on dedicated server separates the service fro the network infrastructure, meaning a router restart or switch reload does not interrupt IP address assignment for active devices.
+In a production deployment this server would be paired with a secondary DHCP server for high availability, which was noted as a future consideration given Packet Tracer simulation constraints.

+__Redundant Uplinks on All Backbone Connections__
+Given that the original network had zero redundancy and that high availability was identified as non-negotiable business requirement, redundant uplinks were implemented on every backbone connection including router to core switch and core switch to each access switch.
+Spanning Tree Protocol manages the redundant paths by keeping one active and one in standby, with automatic failover if the primary link fails.
+This was treated as a core design requirement than an optional enhancement, reflecting the reality that in a clinical environment a network outage is an operational emergency.

 ## Technologies Used
 ## Network Topology
 ## VLAN Design & IP Addressing